 Admission Policies Answer C13: Does your institution have an application fee?
 Yes Amount of application fee: \$15.00 Can it be waived for applicants with financial need?
-Yes If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: Free Can on-line application fee be waived for applicants with financial need?
+Yes If you have an application fee and an on-line application option, please indicate Free policy for students who apply on-line: 1166 Can on-line application fee be waived for applicants with financial need?
 Always Free C14: Does your institution have an application closing date?
 No C15: Are first-time, first-year students accepted for terms other than the fall?
-Yes C16: Date of admission notification On a rolling basis beginning with first application
+Yes C16: Date of admission notification On a rolling basis beginning with O 10.
+Bute of duffilodion flotification first application